CristianDavideConte/applyBackdropFilterBlurToText/README.md

   <image filter = "url(#trans-shadow)" x = "0" y = "0" width = "100%" height = "100%" xlink:href = "./SVG.svg" />
 </svg>
 ```
-**If the text still isn't easy to read** remember that with the Method 2 you can still set an rgba(255,255,255,0.xyz) background-color and that with the all the 3 methods you can add a saturate(xyz%) to the filter/backdrop-filter !<br>
+**If the text still isn't easy to read** remember that with the Method 2 you can still set an rgba(255,255,255,0.xyz) background-color and that with the all the 3 methods you can add a saturate(xyz%) to the filter/backdrop-filter!<br/>
-### WE'RE DONE !
-Now our backdropped text looks cool and it's easy to read !
+### WE'RE DONE!
+Now our backdropped text looks cool and it's easy to read!
-## Here you have a live demo: <a href = "https://cristiandavideconte.github.io/applyBackdropFilterBlurToText"/>DEMO</a></h2>
+## Here you have a live demo: <a href = "https://cristiandavideconte.github.io/applyBackdropFilterBlurToText"/>DEMO</a>